 - Reimburse substitute teachers to allow teachers to participate in the reVISION process

 - Teacher time outside of contract time to prepare for reVISION activities

 - Expenses associated with the NCE facilitated and Community Engagement meetings (such as a working meal, materials, etc.)

 The maximum amount individual schools may apply for is $2,000.

 Future Funding Opportunities

 After completing the reVISION process, districts are eligible to apply for reVISION Action grants for the following three consecutive years. reVISION Action grants may be used to help implement the Action Plan developed by the district during the reVISION process.

-Click here to download the 2018-2019 reVISION Initial Grant Application.
+Watch here for the forthcoming 2019-2020 reVISION Initial Grant Application.